“The leading causes of kidney failure are diabetes and high blood pressure.”

 Your kidneys also regulate chemicals in your blood to make sure your body has the right balance of substances like sodium, phosphorus, and potassium.
 In addition, your kidneys produce hormones your body needs: erythropoietin, renin, and calcitriol.
 These hormones help your body make red blood cells, regulate blood pressure, and keep bones healthy.

 According to the American Kidney Fund, approximately 1 of 3 adults with diabetes and 1 of 5 adults with high blood pressure will develop kidney disease.
-Kidney disease is the ninth leading cause of death in the United States.
-You may also be at a higher risk if you have a family history of kidney disease or are over age 60.
+Kidney disease is the ninth leading cause of death in the U.S. You may also be at a higher risk if you have a family history of kidney disease or are over age 60.

 There are steps you can take to protect yourself and help prevent kidney disease.
 Lead a healthy lifestyle by exercising regularly, eating well, drinking lots of water, and maintaining control of diabetes and high blood pressure.
 Early detection and treatment of chronic kidney disease are also keys to keeping kidney disease from progressing to kidney failure.
+Schedule regular check-ups with your doctor.